imgix/imgix.js/README.md

 ####IE8 Tips

-Ensure you set doctype so you do not invoke "quarks" mode.
+Ensure you set a doctype so you do not invoke "quirks" mode.

     <!DOCTYPE html>